 Before putting your older adult through a move, be as sure as possible that the next assisted living community will be better than the current one.

-1. Use a checklist
+1. Use a checklist to compare assisted living facilities

-2. Get help from an expert
+2. Get help from a long-term care expert

 Looking for another assisted living community can be overwhelming.
 Consider hiring a senior housing expert or a geriatric care manager to guide you through the process.